For toymaker Hasbro, trade wars are no fun

+Hasbro is the latest company to detail its struggles with President Donald Trump’s tariffs — even though he has delayed some of them.

-But the shifting dates led to cancelled orders in the third quarter and the inability of Hasbro to meet demand as it shifted operations to accommodate companies that buy its toys and games.
+Hasbro says the shifting dates led to cancelled orders in the third quarter and the company was unable to meet demand as it adjusted operations to accommodate companies that buy its toys and games.

-Other tariffs, including a 25% tariff on $200 billion worth of goods, have already been enacted in September and hit game sales for Hasbro.
+Other levies, including a 25% tariff on $200 billion worth of goods, have already been enacted in September and hit game sales for Hasbro.
 Nerf sales are also being affected, Goldner said.

-The company said that if the next round of tariffs go into effect in December, customers will feel it.
+The company said that if the next round of tariffs goes into effect in December, customers will feel it.

 “We would take pricing to, again, protect our gross margin and those price increases would be passed along to consumers,” Goldner said.

+Jay Foreman, CEO of Basic Fun, says he’s experiencing something similar to Hasbro.
+He says retailers don’t want to risk sending goods to the U.S. that could arrive after the Dec.
+15 deadline, so they’re putting the burden on suppliers.
+Basic Fun is scrambling to produce and ship its toys by the deadline and retailers will just pay the supplier as they need the toys.

+“We are going to have to stretch every penny of cash flow,” said Foreman, adding that he will likely have to delay holiday bonuses to workers.
+He’s also worried retailers will cancel later orders.

 Hasbro has already reduced the number of products it gets from China, which had hovered above 80% as recently as 2012.
-Goldner said Hasbro is attempting to lower than number to less than 50% by the end of next year.
+Goldner said the company is trying to bring that down to less than 50% by the end of next year.

 Its revenue of $1.58 billion is also below the $1.73 billion industry analysts had expected.